Blueblitz135/Tortoise-and-the-Hare/README.md

 # Tortoise-and-the-Hare
-A short and fun animation of the Tortoise and the Hare
+A short and fun animation of the Tortoise and the Hare.

 Any bugs and crashes to watch for:
 - Images potentially not loading